 Combat and Defense

 According to the observations, Fiddler crabs always maintain and defend territories around the burrow area.
 They delimit territories by waving the male major claw chela and by standing in a statuesque pose known as “posing”.
 Although, males use their major claw as the main weapon in combat and defense of their territory.
 They can also use their legs to kick the opponent in an attempt to flip over.

-The length of a territorial dispute depends upon the value of a burrow as a resource, cost to maintain it and the local population density.
+The length of a territorial dispute depends upon the value of a burrow as a resource, the cost to maintain it, and the local population density.
 Food levels can affect time spent fighting as well.
-Duration of fights may be reduced by crabs building structures near their burrows that help territorial defense.
+The duration of fights may be reduced by crabs building structures near their burrows that help territorial defense.

 Fiddler Crabs Molting

 Like all crabs, Fiddler crabs molt periodically throughout their lives.
 These molting periods begin close together when the crab is young and growing quickly.
 As the crab ages, these molting periods will begin to happen further and further apart.
 For example, adults molt every 2 – 3 months.

 The molting process starts in 8 – 12 days when the upper layer of the cells starts separating from the cuticle.
-At that time you will notice that Fiddler crab start eating less and less the closer is the moment of molting.
+At that time you will notice that Fiddler crab starts eating less and less the closer is the moment of molting.
 Another sign of molting is some slight color change (brown-muddy hue).

 The process of molting does not take much time (5 – 15 minutes).
 Crabs are vulnerable and helpless during and after molting, so it is necessary for them to go into hiding and not reappear until the process is complete and their new carapace has begun to harden.

 According to the study, Fiddlers can also use a molt to get rid of harmful toxins, which concentrate in the chitin or regrow lost limbs.